Indru Netru Naalai

-Indru Netru Naalai is a 2015 Indian Tamil-language science fiction comedy film written and directed by R. Ravikumar.
-The film stars Vishnu Vishal and Miya George, while Karunakaran, P. Ravi Shankar, Jayaprakash and T. M. Karthik play supporting roles, and Arya makes a special appearance.
-It revolves around two men coming into possession of a time machine and abusing it for their own benefit, leading to chaotic consequences.
+Indru Netru Naalai is a 2015 Indian Tamil-language science fiction black comedy film written and directed by R. Ravikumar.
+The film stars Vishnu Vishal, Miya George and Karunakaran, while P. Ravi Shankar, Jayaprakash and T. M. Karthik play supporting roles, and Arya makes a special appearance.
+It revolves around two men coming into possession of a time machine and abusing it for financial benefits, leading to chaotic consequences.

 Indru Netru Naalai is the feature debut of Ravikumar, previously a short film director.
 The film, jointly produced by Thirukumaran Entertainment and Studio Green, was shot between October 2014 and January 2015.
 It was released on 26 June 2015 and received positive reviews from critics.
 Ravikumar won the Behindwoods Gold Medal for Best Screenplay Writer.

 Plot

 In 2065, a scientist invents a time machine.
 To prove its capability, he sends it back in time to 2015, programming it to return within forty seconds.
 However, the machine does not return.

 The time machine is seen by three people in 2015 — Elango, an aspiring entrepreneur whose ideas are rejected by all and who is struggling to maintain his relationship with his rich girlfriend Anu, who is embarrassed at the fact that Elango is unemployed; Elango's best friend Pulivetti Arumugam, a fake astrologer; and an inventor Giridhara Parthasarathy, who makes a living by repairing home appliances.
 The three of them are involved in an accident and witness the time machine while recovering from the shock.
 While Parthasarathy decides to keep the time machine for himself, he suffers an electric shock and ends up in a coma, prompting Elango and Arumugam to steal the time machine from Parthasarathy's shop.
-The duo use the time machine to make Arumugam's astrology practice seem successful by going back in time and finding things lost by people under the guise of astrology.
+The duo uses the time machine to make Arumugam's astrology practice seem successful by going back in time and finding things lost by people under the guise of astrology.
 Elango further uses the machine to impress Anu's industrialist father Rajarathinam by going to the future, obtaining the stock market results and successfully "predicting" them in front of Rajarathinam and his company's board of directors.
 Rajarathinam soon approves the marriage of Anu to Elango.

 Things go smoothly until Elango and Arumugam inadvertently thwart an encounter to kill Kuzhandaivelu, a dreaded gangster and extortionist who is targeting Rajarathinam, during one of their trips to the past to find yet another item for Arumugam's client.
 In the present, Kuzhandaivelu is plotting to kill Rajarathinam for his role in planning the encounter and also Elango and Arumugam for (unknowingly) attacking him in a parking lot.
 Elango and Anu's marriage is postponed indefinitely as a result.